Jesus proclaimed "salvation through knowledge, the self-knowledge of the divine light within"

 Father: Why?

-Lalita: It's smaller.
+Lalita: it's smaller.

 Father: Anything else?

 Lalita: It doesn't blind you.
-What else? ......
-It's brighter.
+What else? ...... it's brighter.
 OK?

 Father: Thank you Lalita.